SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Introduction

 \section{Introduction}

 Ensuring the safety of Autonomous Vehicles (AVs) in safety-critical scenarios is a fundamental prerequisite for their large-scale deployment~\citep{krugel2024risk}.
-While simulation-based testing has emerged as the industry standard for validating AV robustness due to its controlled and repeatable nature \citep{KANG2025107902}, its efficacy is intrinsically linked to the quality and diversity of the underlying test cases.
+While simulation-based testing has emerged as the industry standard for validating AV robustness due to its controlled and repeatable nature~\citep{KANG2025107902}, its efficacy is intrinsically linked to the quality and diversity of the underlying test cases.
 However, safety-critical events are exceptionally rare in naturalistic driving, accounting for only a negligible fraction of total mileage~\citep{rahmani2024systematicreviewedgecase}.
 This data scarcity creates a significant bottleneck: physical testing remains prohibitively costly and risky, while the insufficient coverage of safety-critical scenarios in existing datasets limits the reliability of safety evaluations.
-This challenge is quantitatively reflected in the trajectory prediction space.
+Trajectory prediction error serves as a quantitative manifestation of this challenge.
 As illustrated in the statistical distribution in Figure~\ref{fig:critical}, safety-critical interactions exhibit significantly higher Final Displacement Error (FDE) compared to steady-state driving.
-This surge in error serves as a proxy for the underlying behavioral complexity and high-entropy interactions inherent in emergency maneuvers.
+This elevation in error manifests the underlying behavioral complexity and high-entropy interactions inherent in emergency maneuvers.
 As observed in empirical studies \citep{ettinger2021large}, driver behaviors during such events involve sudden kinematic variations that fundamentally challenge standard prediction algorithms.
 Consequently, the systematic generation of comprehensive and realistic safety-critical scenarios is paramount for identifying system vulnerabilities and ensuring AV reliability under extreme conditions.